Frequently Asked Questions

 What is a quota?

-Your HPCC disk space will be located at
+Your HPC disk space will be located at

 Inside this directory, every user of this allocation will have a subdirectory, identified by their RCF login.
 This disk space is called the project directory.
 All users associated with the allocation will share the disk quota for the project directory.